ati-n/tx.js/README.md

 **Tx.js**  files can be created with the **`.tx`** extension.

-You can read the [Docs here.](https://github.com/ati-n/tx.js/blob/main/docs.md)
+You can read the [Documentation here.](https://github.com/ati-n/tx.js/blob/main/docs.md)

 <br><br><br>